vituscze/norri/README.md

 Pattern matching is not supported since we cannot guarantee correct evaluation in the resulting C++ code.
-Instead, definition of a data type automatically defined an eliminator.
+Instead, definition of a data type automatically defines an eliminator.
 As an example:

     data D a b = A a | B b (D a b) | C